 Pronunciation of 'Codiaeum'

-The word 'Codiaeum' refers to a genus of plants commonly known as crotons, which are popular for their colorful foliage.
-It is pronounced as 'koh-DEE-ee-um' in English (en-US).
+The word 'Codiaeum' is pronounced as /ˌkoʊdiˈiːəm/ in English.
+It refers to a genus of plants, commonly known as crotons, which are popular for their brightly colored foliage.

-The word 'Codiaeum' originates from Greek, derived from 'kodeia,' meaning 'head,' possibly referring to the shape of the plant's fruit.
+The word 'Codiaeum' originates from the Greek word 'kodeia,' meaning 'head,' possibly referring to the shape of the plant's seed capsules.

 Pronunciation Details